-Auto reviewers like the 2013 BMW 1-Series’ s smooth transmissions, powerful engine and easy-to-use features, but its small cargo space is a drawbacks.
+Test drivers like the 2013 BMW 1-Series’ smooth transmissions, powerful engine and easy-to-use features, but say its small cargo space is a drawback.

-Standard on the 1-Series is a 230-horspower, inline six-cylinder engine.
+A 230-horspower, inline six-cylinder engine comes standard on the BMW 1-Series.
 There are also two optional turbocharged inline six-cylinder engines, which make 300 and 320 horsepower, respectively.
 The latter engine is new for 2013.
-Auto reviewers are impressed with the base engine, which is one of the strongest in the class, and they say it has a smooth power delivery.
+Test drivers are impressed with the base engine, which is one of the strongest in the class, and they say it has a smooth power delivery.
 Each model comes with a six-speed manual transmission, which test drivers seem to prefer over the available automatics.
 With the automatic transmission, the base 1-Series averages 18/28 mpg city/highway, according to the EPA.
 Overall, critics consider the 1-Series one of the most agile, refined cars in the class, characterized by limited body roll and strong brakes.

 - "The 1 Series is a simple, straightforward little package that takes the driving experience seriously." -- Kelley Blue Book